18F/handbook/docs/policies/leaving-civicactions.md

 ## <a name="company-property"></a>Return of Company Property
 Any company property issued to employees, such as documents, computer equipment or company credit cards, must be returned to CivicActions at the time of separation.

-NEED A SECTION FOR REMOVAL OF CONFIDENTIAL MATERIALS - Fen Labalme should reveiew this
+// NEED A SECTION FOR REMOVAL OF CONFIDENTIAL MATERIALS - Fen Labalme should reveiew this

 ## <a name="continuation-benefit"></a>Continuation of Benefits
+//IS THIS CA INFO?

 Cal-COBRA is California law that has similar provisions to federal COBRA.
 With Cal-COBRA, you will have the benefit of coverage for a full 36 months.